tobz/tobz.github.io/_drafts/adventures-in-compression-huffman-coding.md

       ' '         4
        t          6

-We've specifically sorted the table with characters containing the lowest frequency first.
-No need to go further here with then sorting symbols lexicographically or anything.
-In practice, you would probably accomplish this with a priority queue, or you could shove all the tuples of (symbol, frequency) into an array and sort them there.
-Either way, we'll be using terminology that relates to a queue -- push, pop -- as we talk about interacting with this list.
+You can use whatever data structure you like to tally up the weight of symbols.
+In order to build the tree, we'll need to use a queue, and that queue will need to keep all items sorted, so we'll need a priority queue.
+If there is an alternative data structure that fulfills this purpose, you can use that, but we'll be using terminology related to queues: enqueue and dequeue.

 ### Building the tree

-The process goes roughly as follows:
+Since we're building a tree, we'll be working with nodes.
+These nodes will have a field for the symbol and the weight, in addition to two fields for a left and right child.
+Before starting, take all the symbol/weight pairs and convert them into nodes.
+Your priority queue should be configured to have the lowest weight be the highest priority i.e. the first item you get when dequeuing should be the lowest weight.

-    - pop two items off the queue (this will be the two lowest-frequency items)
+Once the priority queue is populated, we can begin constructing the tree.
+The process goes as follows:

-    - create a leaf node for each of them (store the symbol and frequency)
+    - pop two nodes off the queue (these will be the two lowest-weight items)
-    - create an branch node, with both leaf nodes as its children
+    - create a new node, with both leaf nodes as its children
-    - set the frequency of the branch node as the sum of its children
+    - set the weight of the new node as the sum of its children's weight
-    - push that branch node into the queue
+    - push that new node into the queue
     - go back to step 1 and repeat until there is only one node left

-When we have one node, that is the root of our Huffman tree.
+When we have only one node left, that is the root of our Huffman tree, and the tree is complete.
 Let's build this by hand to demonstrate the process.
-For our leaf nodes, we'll represent them as __value::frequency__, and we'll represent intermediate nodes as __*::frequency__:
+For the nodes that don't represent symbols, their "symbol" will simply be an asterisk.
+The nodes are displayed as __symbol::weight__.

 <div class="text-center" markdown="1">
 ![showing the steps of building a Huffman tree](/assets/posts/huffman-coding/tree-building.gif)